Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Darboux transformations for third-order orthogonal systems

-This shows that, given an orthogonal system, we have an explicit gauge transformation formula to view it as a symmetric square of a second order system. \begin{remark} Using an additional gauge transformation, one can transform the matrix $C$ of the above Lemma \ref{gaugemat} into a companion form.
-This allows one to recover the formulas from Remark \ref{rmk-darboux-thm2} and reprove Theorem \ref{tso3dar}. \\ Conversely, if we start from $ \mathcal{L}_0 y:= y''+ p y'+ q y=0$, reversing the above process will produce an equivalent orthogonal system $Z'=Z \times \Omega$ with
+This shows that, given an orthogonal system, we have an explicit gauge transformation formula to view it as a symmetric square of a second-order system.

+\begin{Remark} Using an additional gauge transformation, one can transform the matrix $C$ of the above Lemma~\ref{gaugemat} into a companion form.
+This allows one to recover the formulas from Remark~\ref{rmk-darboux-thm2} and reprove Theorem~\ref{tso3dar}.